fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_accessproxy.html.markdown

 * `empty_cert_action` - Action of an empty client certificate.
 * `log_blocked_traffic` - Enable/disable logging of blocked traffic.
 Valid values: `enable`, `disable`.
 * `add_vhost_domain_to_dnsdb` - Enable/disable adding vhost/domain to dnsdb for ztna dox tunnel.
 Valid values: `enable`, `disable`.
+* `http_supported_max_version` - Maximum supported HTTP versions. default = HTTP2 Valid values: `http1`, `http2`.
+* `svr_pool_multiplex` - Enable/disable server pool multiplexing.
+Share connected server in HTTP, HTTPS, and web-portal api-gateway.
+Valid values: `enable`, `disable`.
+* `svr_pool_ttl` - Time-to-live in the server pool for idle connections to servers.
+* `svr_pool_server_max_request` - Maximum number of requests that servers in server pool handle before disconnecting (default = unlimited).
 * `decrypted_traffic_mirror` - Decrypted traffic mirror.
 * `api_gateway` - Set IPv4 API Gateway.
 The structure of `api_gateway` block is documented below.
 * `api_gateway6` - Set IPv6 API Gateway.
 The structure of `api_gateway6` block is documented below.
 * `dynamic_sort_subtable` - Sort sub-tables, please do not set this parameter when configuring static sub-tables.
 Options: [ false, true, natural, alphabetical ]. false: Default value, do not sort tables; true/natural: sort tables in natural order.
 For example: [ a10, a2 ] --> [ a2, a10 ]; alphabetical: sort tables in alphabetical order.
 For example: [ a10, a2 ] --> [ a10, a2 ].
+* `get_all_tables` - Get all sub-tables including unconfigured tables.
+Do not set this variable to true if you configure sub-table in another resource, otherwish conflicts and overwrite will occur.
+Options: [ false, true ]. false: Default value, do not get unconfigured tables; true: get all tables including unconfigured tables.
 * `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.

 The `api_gateway` block supports: